axelarnetwork/interchain-token-service/README.md

     - gets the `tokenId` for `tokenAddress == msg.sender`.
     - reverts with `notRegistered()` if `msg.sender` is not a registered token.
     - Takes token from `from` (either with `transferFrom` or with `burnFrom`).
-    - emits `SendingWithData(...)`.
+    - emits `TokenSentWithData(...)`.

-### Receiving Calls
+### TokenReceived Calls

-When receiving calls from a remote Interchain token Linker the following behaviour is expected.
+When TokenReceived calls from a remote Interchain token Linker the following behaviour is expected.
 All the below names are not *real,* because the method called is simply `execute` which figures out what to do based on the payload.

 `deployToken(...)`